-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CESPA-RD, SPA-2013-00059-LCO; City of Truth or Consequences Watewater Treatment Plant, Sierra County, New Mexico
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:CESPA-RD, SPA-2014-00199-LCO; El Camino Real/Dona Ana School Rd.
+Intersection Improvements, Village of Dona Ana, Dona Ana County, New Mexico, Project Control No. LC00110

-, , , , , , , , , , , , , , , , , , , C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Mexico County/parish/borough: Sierra City: Truth or Consequences Center coordinates of site (lat/long in degree decimal format): Lat.
-33.114712° N, Long107.282565° W. Universal Transverse Mercator: Name of nearest waterbody: Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:New Mexico County/parish/borough: Dona Ana City: Village of Dona Ana Center coordinates of site (lat/long in degree decimal format): Lat.
+32.382805° N, Long106.814638° W. Universal Transverse Mercator: Name of nearest waterbody: Uplands Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: February 4, 2013 Field Determination.
-Date(s): SE A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+Date: Field Determination.
+Date(s): May 12, 2014 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required 1.
+Explain: В. (CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: .

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+$^{^{1}}$ Boxes checked below shall be supported by completing the appropriate sections in Section III below.